xbeat/Machine-Learning/README.md

 Handwritten digit classification is a fundamental problem in computer vision and machine learning.
 It involves teaching a computer to recognize and categorize handwritten digits automatically.
 This task has numerous real-world applications, from postal code recognition to digitizing historical documents.
 In this presentation, we'll explore how to build a handwritten digit classifier using TensorFlow and the MNIST dataset.

+## Random Forest Regressor Explained with Python

+Introduction to Random Forest Regressor

+Random Forest Regressor is an ensemble learning method used for prediction tasks.
+It combines multiple decision trees to create a robust and accurate model.
+This technique is particularly effective for handling complex datasets with high dimensionality and non-linear relationships.

 ## Comparing Python and C++ File IO

 Python - Opening a File